ballinwza/ballinwza/README.md

 ### 🤖 Dev in Bangkok, Thailand

-Generative AI & RAG Specialist with (4+ yrs) of Full-Stack Engineering experience, currently pursuing an M.S. in Data Science.
+4+ yrs of Full-Stack Engineering experience, currently pursuing an M.S. in Data Science.
 Combines strong software engineering fundamentals with expertise in LLMs, Vector Databases, and backend architecture.
 Demonstrated capability in delivering end-to-end AI applications, including an enterprise-ready RAG system.
 Eager to bring a comprehensive engineering mindset and modern AI skill set to a AI Engineer position.

 ### 🛠 Tech Stack & Tools